 How to Create an Online Form

 Advanced topics of the form builder like payment integration, form attachments and email recipient management are outside of the scope of this document.
-Visit the Help Resources section of the website for an extensive coverage of these topics.
+Visit the Help section of the website for an extensive coverage of these topics.

 Create a Form

 To create a form, visit the form builder section of the website.
 You can access the form builder with the My Forms link at the top right-hand corner of every page.
 The form builder will walk you through the three steps needed to generate a fully functional web form in minutes and add it to your site: